 - The procedure will take around 10 minutes.

-- After the block, you will be placed on a trolley and taken to recovery, where you will remain for around one hour.
+- After the block, you will be placed on a trolley and taken to recovery, where you will remain for approximately 1 hour.

 - After having something to eat and drink, you will be discharged with a carer.

 - Gentle activity and rest is recommended in the first 24 hours following the procedure.
 You may then return to normal activity.

 - The local anaesthetic will wear off 12 - 18 hours following your procedure.